Texas Security Deposit Laws

 Normal Wear and Tear Vs. Property Damage

-Living room with grey l-shaped couch
+Living room with grey l-shaped couch and normal wear and tear on floors

 Normal Wear and Tear Includes: